shrawanisingh/python-restapi-k8s-mysql/README.md

-# Developing a Flask API and MySQL server and deploy on Kubernetes
+# Developing a Flask RestAPI and MySQL server and deploy on Kubernetes

 This repo contains code that
-1) Develop and deploy a Flask API to add, delete and modify users in the MySQL database on a Kubernetes cluster
+1) Develop and deploy a Flask RestAPI to add, delete and modify users in the MySQL database on a Kubernetes cluster
 2) Attaches a persistent volume to it, so the data remains contained if pods are restarting

 ## Getting started